Data Protection Policy

 DATA RETENTION

-We must retain personal data for no longer than is necessary.
-What is necessary will depend on the circumstances of each case, considering the reasons that the personal data was obtained, but should be determined in a manner consistent with our data retention policy.
+We will retain or store personal data for no longer than is necessary for the purposes for which the data was processed.
+What is necessary will depend on the circumstances of each case, considering the reasons that the personal data was obtained, but should be determined in a manner consistent with this policy and our statutory responsibilities.

 SUBJECT ACCESS REQUESTS

-Under the Data Protection Act 1998, individuals are entitled, subject to certain exceptions, to request access to information held about them.
+Under the Data Protection legislation, individuals are entitled, subject to certain exceptions, to request access to information held about them.

 PROCESSING DATA IN ACCORDANCE WITH THE INDIVIDUAL’S RIGHTS

-The Council should abide by any request from an individual not to use their personal data for direct marketing purposes and notify the DIO about any such request.
+Any request from an individual not to use their personal data for direct marketing purposes should be complied with.

-The Council will not send direct marketing material to someone electronically (e.g. via email) unless you have an existing business relationship with them in relation to the services being marketed.
+Direct marketing material should not be sent to someone electronically (e.g. via email) unless there is an existing business relationship with them in relation to the services being marketed.

-Please contact the DPO for advice on direct marketing before starting any new direct marketing activity.
+The DPO should be asked for advice on direct marketing before any new direct marketing activity is started

 TRAINING

-All staff will receive training on this policy.
-New joiners will receive training as part of the induction process.
+All staff will receive training on this policy and data protection generally.
+New employees will receive training as part of the induction process.
 Further training will be provided at least every two years or whenever there is a substantial change in the law or our policy and procedure.

 It will cover: